Concerned about ARFID? Take our free screener

 As frustrating as it is, there is rarely one identifiable cause of an eating disorder, and anorexia is no different.
 More often than not, it is a constellation of biological, psychological, and environmental factors: in other words, someone has a genetic predisposition to developing an eating disorder, and then the eating disorder is “turned on” by environmental factors such a diet, over-exercise, social stress, or even a stomach bug.
 But the good news is that we don't need to know the exact cause of your child's eating disorder to treat it effectively.
 You can learn more about the causes of eating disorders on our blog.

-Anorexia is a serious and deadly condition—but it’s treatable, and lasting recovery is possible.
-If you think your loved one might be struggling with anorexia, it’s vital to find treatment promptly.
+Anorexia is a deadly condition, but lasting recovery is possible.
+If you think you or a loved one might be struggling with anorexia, it’s important to find treatment promptly.

 Our patients are experiencing an early and sustained response to Equip treatment